DeanLight/spannerlib/README.md

 #### separation of the AST into standalone statements

-In the current implementation, while the session receive a whole RGXlog program (a jupyter notebook cell), it performs the semantic checks, optimizations, and execution on standalone statements.
+In the current implementation, while the session receives a whole RGXlog program (a jupyter notebook cell), it performs the semantic checks, optimizations, and execution on standalone statements.

 This greatly simplifies the implementation of the passes, as they don't have to keep track of previous statements.
 Instead, a pass can get the context it needs from the symbol table.